Piedmont Locating Services, PO Box 876, Ramseur, NC 27316

 - At least one on-site contact, including name, title, telephone number, and/or email address

 - Access to all utility buildings, mechanical rooms, etc. within and around the area of investigation

 PLS shall not be held liable for excavation-related damage to any utility not shown on prints, maps, plans, as-built drawings, or other documents provided, or having no serviceable connection point or visible surface structure within the requested area of investigation, and/or the presence of said utility is not otherwise made evident to us before or during the performance of our work.

 PLS specializes in locating private utilities not owned or maintained by local electric, telecommunications, gas, water, or sewer operators, and we assume no liability for excavation-related damage to any utility owned or maintained by public utility providers (i.e, Duke Energy, AT&T, Time Warner, Piedmont Natural Gas Company, etc.) which are typically be protected by state-mandated one-call services (i.e, NC 811, SC PUPS, Miss Utility, ULOCO, etc.).

 North Carolina law stipulates that “(b)efore commencing any excavation or demolition operation, the person responsible for the excavation or demolition shall provide or cause to be provided notice to the Notification Center of his or her intent to excavate or demolish… within three (3) to twelve (12) full working days before the proposed commencement date of the excavation or demolition.” – § 87-122

-In the course of our work, there are times when we must mark facilities owned by public utility providers in order to eliminate them from our search process.
-Marks placed on public utilities to facilitate this process should never be relied upon in lieu of contacting public utility locators as mandated by state or federal law.
+In the course of our work, there are times when we must mark facilities owned by public utility providers to eliminate them from our search process.
+Marks placed on public utilities to facilitate this process should never be relied upon instead of contacting public utility locators as mandated by state or federal law.
 Employing Piedmont Locating Services does not fulfill this legal obligation and we assume no liability for any client or property owner’s failure to comply with NC law.